Causal inference for data-driven debugging and decision making in cloud computing: Two approximations in causal modeling

 \subsection{Structural counterfactuals and an approximation}

-Let $M_0$ be a FCM over a set $V$ of variables, and a set $U$ of background variables.
+Let $M_0$ be an FCM over a set $V$ of variables, and let $U$ denote the set of independent background variables in $M_0$.
 Let $E, X, Y$ be (sets of) variables in $V$.
 The \defi{structural counterfactual probability of $Y$ being $y$, had $X$ been $x$, given evidence $E=e$}, can be defined \citep{Pearl2000} based on $M_0$ as\footnote{Note that \citep{Pearl2000} in his definition uses functions instead of (deterministic) conditionals.}

+Even though computer systems are ``more deterministic'' than many other systems, due to interactions with the environment and missing information, usually one can only infer a GCM, and not an FCM, of a computer system.
+Without an FCM though, counterfactual probabilities (Equation (\ref{debugging:eqn:scf})) are generally not uniquely determined, i.e., they cannot be derived from a GCM.
+Let us give an example.